kennolot/CTF-pi/3.physical_access/ctfpi3_4/README.md

 Ex: 5V into a 3.3V will damage your device.
 Also 3.3V output into a 0V output will also damage your device, if you are not certain find information online or don't practically do the task at all, reading the code provided will give a good idea aswell.

-## Scenario
+### Scenario

 I've built a simple codelock prototype, and one day I want to start selling it to the world.
 Can you run my code and test if it is secure?

-## Prerequisites
+### Prerequisites

-Have a remote connection or in any other way a way to access Raspberry Pi's terminal

-Cloned the `CTF-pi` onto your Raspberry Pi.

-Are currently in the `ctfpi3_4` directory in your raspi's terminal.

-Read before you run `sudo python codelock.py`
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

+Have cloned this `CTF-pi` repository and are inside the `ctfpi3_4` directory.

+`python` is working.

+Have a multimeter OR pico.

 ### Objective

+Read the code itself before you run `sudo python codelock.py` on Raspberry Pi.

 This challenge is meant to be solved with multimeter, however there are more ways(Steps to complete for further info).